1996 Odwalla E. coli outbreak: Background

 The Odwalla plant had several food safety issues, many of which arose because Odwalla did not pasteurize its juice.
 Tests discovered low levels of Listeria monocytogenes, a pathogen that can harm pregnant women, at the Odwalla factory in 1995.
-In response, the company spent several million dollars to upgrade the plant's safety features, and bacteria were reduced to "relatively low levels".
+In response, the company spent several million dollars on upgrading the plant's safety features, and bacteria were reduced to "relatively low levels".

 The next year, Dave Stevenson, Odwalla's technical services director who oversaw quality assurance, suggested to Odwalla executives that the company should add a chlorine rinse to guard against bacteria on the skin of processed fruit, supplementing its existing phosphoric acid wash process.
 However, this plan was dropped by Chip Bettle, Odwalla's senior vice president, who feared that the chemicals would harm the fruit and alter the flavor of the juice.

 In a letter to The New York Times written on January 5, 1998, Odwalla's director of communications, Christopher C. Gallagher, wrote that "Odwalla continuously upgraded its manufacturing process in the period leading up to the recall.
 Moreover, our primary indicator of overall quality was daily bacteria-level readings, which were relatively low and decreasing in apple juice".